haimlavi1989/happyCoding/JavaScriptChallengesQ&A.md

 ```
 </details>

-## 21. New Template
+## 21. Iterator

 ### Question:
-Define an Iterator Interface The interface is implemented via JavaScript conventions (comments for design).
+Define & implement an Iterator Interface The interface for LinkedList
 ```javascript
 class Iterator {